See the Action Update page for crucial info about Arbor "Preserve" development proposal

 The developer has now submitted their "final" site plans for review to the Lodi Township Planning Commission.
 Despite it's name, this misleadingly named proposal includes no public benefit and no meaningful nature preservation.
 The wastewater treatment plants will put the neighboring Orchard Grove community and many downstream communities (in Ann Arbor, Saline, Pittsfield Township and Lodi Township to name a few) water and health at risk.

-The developer is proposing cut and fill, destroying over 3300 trees, 350 landmark trees and 52 bat homes.
+The developer is proposing cut and fill, destroying over 3500 trees, over 450 landmark trees and 52 bat homes.
 We need your help again.

 Files to review to support your comments: